Propose a Professional Development Program

 Submit Edit Proposal

-Any individual, organization, AIC Specialty Group, or committee may submit a proposal using the online proposal form.
-We recommended that you contact FAIC's Education Manager at firstname.lastname@example.org during the planning stages.
+- Any individual, organization, AIC Specialty Group, network, or committee may submit a proposal using the online proposal form.
+We recommended that you contact FAIC's Education Manager at email@example.com during the planning stages.

-Programs may include in-person workshops, online courses, webinar series, self-study resources, and any other formats that provide necessary training and support.
+Programs may include in-person workshops, online workshops, webinar series, self-study resources, and any other formats that provide necessary training and support.

 Each program requires a topic, coordinator, and instructor(s).
-The coordinator for an in-person program often also acts as the host.
+The coordinator for an in-person program should be local to the host location.
 Proposals may be submitted with some or all of these components.

-- FAIC's Education Manager, AIC's Board Director of Professional Education and Training, and the Education and Training Committee (ETC) review and select professional development topics with input from Specialty Group officers as appropriate.
+- FAIC's Education Manager, AIC's Board Director of Professional Education and Training, and the Education and Training Committee (ETC) review and select professional development events to be supported by FAIC.
+Additional programs will be considered by AIC staff and leadership.

 Criteria for Review